jeremylindsayni/RaspberryPi.Template/README.md

-# A Raspberry Pi Template for .NET Core projects
+# A Raspberry Pi Template for .NET Core 2 projects
-An empty project template for dotnet core IoT applications deployed to the RaspberryPi.
+An empty project template for .NET Core 2 IoT applications deployed to the RaspberryPi.

 I started this project after reading this post: https://www.thurrott.com/dev/106624/net-core-comes-quietly-raspberry-pi